 High School Admissions

-Chicago Waldorf School is currently accepting applications for the High School.
+We are currently accepting applications for the High School for 2015-16.

 Application Checklist for 9th through 12th Grades